-Maths for Economists (refresher course) - required for all
+Mathematics for Economists (refresher course) - required for all

-Overview: This course in Mathematics for Economists aims to give students the necessary mathematical skills to successfully complete the more quantitative and technical modules in economics offered under the various Master's degree programmes in economics at University Of Galway.
+Overview: This course in Mathematics for Economists aims to give students the necessary mathematical skills to successfully complete the more quantitative and technical modules in economics offered under the various Master's degree programmes in economics at University of Galway.
 It provides a thorough revision of a range of mathematical concepts commonly used in economic analysis.

-COURSE DELIVERY: This short course will run on Thursday mornings for the first four weeks of semester (7th to 28th September).
+COURSE DELIVERY: This course will run on Thursday mornings for the first four weeks of semester (from the 12th of September).